-Sexual OrientationAwareness of romantic attraction may begin prior to puberty .
+Sexual OrientationAwareness of romantic attraction typically begins prior to puberty .
 Sexual attraction, behavior, and identity are not always aligned: a person primarily attracted to women may also have sexual contact with men and may or may not identify as gay, bisexual, or straight.
 This fluidity may be true of both adolescents and adults, and is seen more frequently among females .
-A 2011 study of the nationally representative 2002 National Survey of Family Growth (NSFG) found that 11% of adolescent women and 4% of adolescent men (age 15-21) reported same-sex sexual activity.
-However, only 6% of adolescent women and 3% of adolescent men identified themselves as gay or bisexual .

 Most lesbian, gay, and bisexual youth achieve health and well-being at levels similar to those achieved by heterosexual youth, though many face higher risks for violence and rejection .

-Romantic Relationships and Sexual ExperienceHalf of all teens have dated, and close to one third have been in a relationship they describe as serious .
-By age 17, 70% report having had a special romantic relationship within the last 18 months .
+Romantic Relationships and Sexual ExperienceAbout one in three 13-year-olds has had a romantic relationship (not necessarily sexual), and the number naturally increases with age: By age 17, 70% report having had a special romantic relationship within the last 18 months .
 Despite relatively high levels of conflict in adolescent romantic relationships, most youth report a sense of equal power, decision making, and emotional support within their relationships .

 An analysis of the 2006-2010 National Survey of Family Growth (NSFG) found that among youth age 15-19, 43% of females and 42% of males had had heterosexual vaginal intercourse .
 In 2013, just under half (47%) of high school students reported having had sexual intercourse at some point in their lives (38% in New York State), and 34% were currently sexually active (had sexual intercourse at least once in the three months before taking the survey) .
 In New York State, fewer than one-third of high school students (28%) were currently sexually active .
 On average, youth in the U.S. first have sexual intercourse at age 17 .
 Over 80% of adolescent women age 15-21 who report lesbian/bisexual identities or same-sex attractions report having had sex with men .